Last Updated May 8, 202511 min read

 • AmazonS3FullAccess: This provides full access to all buckets via the AWS Management Console.
 It is important to include this policy because Elastic Beanstalk CLI will need to upload your source code file to Amazon S3 using multipart upload, especially if the size is greater than 7mb.

-Click Next twice to create the new user.
+Click Next to create the new user after a reeview.

 Next, you need to configure the AWS CLI credentials to use the details of the newly created user.
-Issue the following command for that:
+Run this command:

 aws configure